Make a Disclosure to Tulane Now

 Tips for Responding to a Disclosure

-• First, remain calm and focus on actively listening to what the victim shares with you.
+- First, remain calm and focus on actively listening to what the victim shares with you.

-• Respond with empathy and offer physical comforts, such as a seat, a cup of cool water or hot tea, and a box of tissues.
+- Respond with empathy and offer physical comforts, such as a seat, a cup of cool water or hot tea, and a box of tissues.
 Some examples of empathetic responses include, “I’m so sorry about what happened to you.
 It was wrong, and I’m glad you felt comfortable telling me about it.
 What can I do to help right now?” and “It’s understandable that you’re so upset.
 What happened to you was not your fault.
 Why don’t you sit down while I grab you something to drink?
 Then we can talk about what would help you most right now.”

-• While it can be natural to want to ask questions to learn more about what happened, try to limit your questions to those focused on the victim’s needs.
+- While it can be natural to want to ask questions to learn more about what happened, try to limit your questions to those focused on the victim’s needs.
 Some examples of questions that help clarify the victim’s needs include: “Do you feel safe right now?” and “What can I do to help right now?”
 Do not make any statements or ask any questions that could be interpreting as blaming or judging the victim.

-• Encourage the student to connect with a counselor or advocate for professional support and further help in understanding and evaluating their options.
+- Encourage the student to connect with a counselor or advocate for professional support and further help in understanding and evaluating their options.
 If the victim requests help in locating resources or figuring out their options, you can use this All In website to learn more about these resources and options.

 How do I tell a student about my Care Connection obligation?

 If you are an employee with an obligation to make a Care Connection, it is important to let a student know as soon as reasonably possible about this obligation so that the student remains in control of how much information is shared with the university.
 This is why faculty are asked to put the Title IX language in their syllabus, so that every student knows of their rights and your responsibilities under Title IX.
 That being said, letting a student know about this obligation too quickly in a conversation can also have the effect of making a student feel like you are uncomfortable with their disclosure and, even worse, that they shouldn’t tell people about what happened to them.
 While every conversation will be different, it’s important to try to strike a balance between offering an empathetic listening ear and letting a student know that you will need to make a Care Connection so that they are offered supportive services.
 Here’s an example of how you can balance both of these needs: "I’m so sorry that that happened to you, and I’m glad you felt comfortable telling me.
 I want to make sure you get connected with the support that you need right now, and to that end, Tulane requires me to make a Care Connection.
 This means that I will share what you’ve just told me with the professional advocates on-campus at Case Management and Victim Support Services (CMVSS) so that they can offer to talk with you about the full range of resources and options available to you.
 What questions do you have about that?"
 You can also share with the student that they can decline to meet with CMVSS when they reach out.
-Depending on the student’s needs, you may also offer to call the Counseling Center together to request an emergency appointment or to call CMVSS together to make an immediate Care Connection.
+Depending on the student’s needs, you may also offer to call Counseling and Psychiatric Services (CAPS) together to request an emergency appointment or to call CMVSS together to make an immediate Care Connection.

 How do I know that the Care Connection will do more good than harm?
 I feel like I’ve just betrayed the student’s trust!